ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

 * :f90:`subroutine adios2_get` get variable data into adios2 for IO operations.
-Default is deferred mode, optional sync mode, see :ref:`Engine API Functions`.
+Default is deferred mode, optional sync mode, see :ref:`Get: modes and memory contracts`.
 Variable and data types must match, variable can be obtained from ``adios2_inquire_variable``.
 Data must be pre-allocated.

    .. code-block:: fortran